- Home

 11. Leather boots

 But the truth is that people often buy shoes only to discover after a couple of wears that they don’t fit right.
-These can sit untouched in wardrobes for years before finally getting donated to charity shops.
+These can sit untouched in wardrobes for years before getting donated to charity shops.

 Final thoughts…